 Mizzou Botanical Garden, Columbia – The entire campus of the University of Missouri in Columbia is a botanical park containing a number of specialty gardens – featuring iris, coneflowers, lilies, peonies and other flowering plants, a native tree collection, fountains, and sculptures amid the university’s historic architecture.

-State Arboretum, Maryville – With more than 1,700 trees from 160 species, the State Arboretum was established on the campus of Northwest Missouri State University by the state legislature in 1993.
+Missouri Arboretum, Maryville – With more than 1,700 trees from 160 species, the Missouri Arboretum was established on the campus of Northwest Missouri State University by the state legislature in 1993.
 The arboretum is dedicated to enhancing the understanding and appreciation of botanical diversity.

 Laura Conyers Smith Municipal Rose Garden, Kansas City – the Municipal Rose Garden is the realization of a dream that began in 1931 when a group of women established the Kansas City Rose Society, which created the public rose garden in Loose Park.
 Starting with 120 rose plants, the 1.5 acre plot now has more than 3,000 plants, representing more than 150 varieties.